Welcome to Firesight

 2006

-Companies first introduce crowdsourced forecasting to measure people and business: e.g., product sales, KPIs, portfolio management.
-GE, Motorola, Google, Caterpillar, Shell, Exelon are among the companies that have since implemented the capability.
+Companies begin to use crowdsourced forecasting to measure people and business: e.g., product sales, KPIs, portfolio management.

 2011-2015

-The U.S. Intelligence Community concludes a multi-million dollar study once again proving that wisdom of the crowds far outweighs that of a few experts.
+The U.S. Intelligence Community runs a multi-million dollar study showing how wisdom of crowds outperform individual experts.

 Today